NAfME Diversity, Equity, Inclusion, and Access

 Utilizing this method helps create a safe space for individuals to share their honest thoughts and experiences.
 It also allows for Cook Ross consultants to see how questions are answered by one group type verses the other.

-Q: Was Cook Ross able to speak with everyone interested in participating in the Focus Groups and are there other ways to provide input?
+Q: Was Cook Ross able to speak with everyone interested in participating in the Focus Groups and were there other ways to provide input?

 A: Due to the large size of membership, Cook Ross was not able to visit or speak with everyone in the organization or membership.
-However, everyone will have an opportunity to provide input in diversity, equity and inclusion matters about NAfME through the Diversity, Equity, Inclusion and Access Questionnaire, which will be distributed to members in August 2019.
+However, every member had the opportunity to provide input in diversity, equity and inclusion matters about NAfME through the Diversity, Equity, Inclusion and Access Questionnaire, which was distributed to members in August 2019.
 Questionnaires were also distributed to lapsed members and to nonmembers.

-A: Only Cook Ross will see the raw qualitative data, and all input will remain anonymous in the final report.
-Cook Ross does capture quotes from members, but ensures they are not attributed or able to be attributed to specific individuals.
+A: Only Cook Ross sees raw qualitative data, and all input remains anonymous in the final report.
+Cook Ross did capture quotes from members, but ensures they are not attributed or able to be attributed to specific individuals.

 Q: Will there be communications to keep us abreast of the project?

-A: Yes; there will be periodic updates over the next few months to keep members, especially at the state leadership level, abreast of the project as the National Executive Board works through the implications of the report.
+A: Yes; there will be periodic updates to keep members, especially at the state leadership level, abreast of the project as the National Executive Board works through the implications of the report.
 The focus group and questionnaire results were presented to the National Executive Board in November 2019.

 Q: How will we see the results of the findings?

 A: You can view the Executive Summary of the study now.
 It’s important to us that our members partner with us on this journey over time.
-Members can expect to receive periodic updates on this initiative, which may include key findings from the final report.

 Q: How will the results of the study be used?